Foxes

 Key Information

-Homework will continue to be set on a Friday with spelling tests the following Friday when we collect all homework in.
-In particular, practising spellings, times tables, and reading at home plays a vital role in your child’s learning and confidence in school.
-Regular reading helps develop vocabulary, comprehension, and a love of books, while secure knowledge of spellings supports writing across all subjects.
-Learning times tables builds strong number fluency, making maths lessons easier and more enjoyable.
-Short, frequent practice at home can make a big difference in all these areas and your support with this is greatly appreciated
+Homework will continue to be set on Fridays and collected the following Thursday, when spelling tests will also take place.
+Practising spellings, times tables and reading regularly at home plays a crucial role in your child’s progress and confidence at school.
+Reading frequently helps to develop vocabulary, comprehension skills and a genuine enjoyment of books.
+A secure understanding of spellings supports writing across the curriculum, while strong recall of times tables builds number fluency, making maths lessons more accessible and enjoyable.
+Short, regular practice at home can have a significant impact, and we are very grateful for your continued support.

-Reading – we expect children to read every day and update their reading record at least 3 times a week to say what they have read and when.
-Please could parents sign their reading records at least once a week.
-Children will need to bring their reading book and reading record to and from school every day.
+Reading – We expect children to read every day and to update their reading record at least three times a week, noting what they have read and the date.
+Parents are asked to sign the reading record at least once a week.
+Children should bring their reading book and reading record to and from school each day.

 PE PE will take place on Wednesdays and Fridays.
 Please ensure your child comes to school wearing the correct PE kit on these days.
 As always, long hair must be tied up and earrings to be taped or removed on the day of PE, along with removing any jewelry or watches.
-This term, the PE is Gymnastics.
+This term, the PE is Tennis and Volleyball.

 General reminders: